 If you like to experiment with your coffee flavors, try different syrups in the coffee and toppings on the foam.
 Here are some of my favorites.

 - Sugar-free chocolate syrup and sugar-free hot chocolate mix

 - Sugar-free salted caramel syrup and pumpkin pie spice

-*This post has been sponsored by Best Food Facts.
+*Best Food Facts sponsored this post.
 I was compensated for my time to travel and write this post, and all opinions are 100% my own.